wingedcatgirl/MintysSillyMod/README.md

 ## Installation Instructions
 1. Install [Lovely](https://github.com/ethangreen-dev/lovely-injector), if you haven't already.
 2. Install [Steamodded](https://github.com/Steamopollys/steamodded), if you haven't already.
-   - **Minimum supported version for 0.6.0 is BETA-0410b**.
-If the latest update fails for any reason, use [the May 2025 release](https://github.com/Steamodded/smods/releases/tag/1.0.0-beta-0506a).
+   - **Minimum supported version for 0.7.0 is [BETA-0711a](https://github.com/Steamodded/smods/releases/tag/1.0.0-beta-0711a)**.
+If the latest dev version fails for any reason, use the linked release.
-   - Minimum supported version for latest commit is **[BETA-0711a](https://github.com/Steamodded/smods/releases/tag/1.0.0-beta-0711a)**.
-3. Download the code  -- you're currently looking at a dev branch, so I assume you want [the latest commit](https://github.com/wingedcatgirl/MintysSillyMod/archive/refs/heads/next-smods.zip).
+3. Download the code from [the latest release](https://github.com/wingedcatgirl/MintysSillyMod/releases).
 4. Inside the zip file is the mod code in a folder, `MintysSillyMod-SOMEVERSION`.
 Put that folder in your Mods folder.
 The file structure should look like `Mods/MintysSillyMod-SOMEVERSION/MintysSillyMod.json`.
 In particular, there should _not_ be a second `MintysSillyMod` folder nested inside the first one.
 (You might prefer to remove the version number suffix from the folder name; it doesn't actually matter.)
 5. Have a little 3 as a treat! :3